 Intelligibility is one of those language-related concepts that everyone talks about and nobody knows what it means.
 It serves, for example, as a handy (read: ‘futile’) trick to assign inexistent boundaries to languages, which are said to be mutually unintelligible, versus dialects of the “same” language, which are said not to be.
 On this issue, I refer to Spanportishese, as above.
 We human beings in fact appear to be the only species for whom unintelligibility is an issue: Russian horses, say, and Brazilian ones seem to have no trouble communicating with one another, as far as we human beings can ascertain.

 Intelligibility hinges on what we are familiar with.
 It is not, in other words, one-size-fits-all.
 When you’re making yourself understood, in the ways in which you usually make yourself understood to those who you already know will understand you, you’re not making yourself understood.
 You just happen to be understood, out of humdrum communicative habits.
-But humdrum things aren’t born humdrum, so this also tells us that if you are indeed intelligible to someone else, and vice versa, you and someone else have somehow become mutually intelligible.
+But humdrum things aren’t born humdrum, so this also tells us that if you are indeed intelligible to someone else, and vice versa, that’s because familiarity breeds intelligibility: you and someone else have somehow become mutually intelligible.
 The key word here is become.

 Awareness that we need to become intelligible, and make others behave likewise towards us, comes from exposure to variety and from practice with it, for the purposes that we deem worth the trouble of learning to accommodate to otherness.
 We all know how to do this, whether with our own small children or with the local vendors of the delights that we covet on our chartered tours to Exotic-Land.
 Intelligibility is a matter of will, both across and within languages, and from both you and me.